henriventurini/wes-balance-mod/README.md

 BALOON DAMAGE - 1

-My friend Slash (a Wes main) request it, and I know about the bug of Wes disappearing...
+My friend Slash (a Wes main) request it.
+I know about the bug of Wes disappearing...

 The mod is on Steam (https://steamcommunity.com/sharedfiles/filedetails/?id=2671357993) just click on "SUBSCRIBE"